Cybersecurity for SMBs: Essential Practices to Protect Your Business

 In today’s digital landscape, cybersecurity is essential for businesses of all sizes, from startups to large enterprises.
-While large corporations often make headlines for data breaches, small businesses are actually more frequent targets, often due to limited budgets, weaker defences and limited awareness.
+While large corporations often make headlines for data breaches, small businesses are actually more frequent targets.
+This is often due to limited budgets, weaker defenses, and a lack of awareness.
 According to the Australian Cyber Security Centre Small Business Survey 2023, 62% of respondents reported experiencing a cyber security incident.
-The report also revealed that many SMEs tend to be reactive rather than proactive in their approach, with critical gaps in cyber security practices that leave them vulnerable.
-A single cyber-attack can result in serious financial loss, damage to reputation, and erosion of customer trust.
+The report also revealed that many SMEs tend to be reactive rather than proactive in their approach.
+This results in critical gaps in cyber security practices that leave them vulnerable.
+A single cyber-attack can lead to serious financial loss, damage to reputation, and erosion of customer trust.
 Whether you're running a café, an online store, or a local service, taking cyber security seriously is vital to staying safe and sustainable in the digital age.

 More about patch management can be read here.